tamarin-prover/tamarin-prover/src/009_advanced-features.md

 #### Secure Channel Rules

-The final kind of channels that we consider in detail are secure channels.
-Secure channels are both confidential and authentic.
-Hence an adversary can neither modify nor learn messages that are sent over it.
+The final kind of channel that we consider in detail are secure channels.
+Secure channels have the property of being both confidential and authentic.
+Hence an adversary can neither modify nor learn messages that are sent over a secure channel.
 However, an adversary can store a message sent over a secure channel for replay at a later point in time.